pingswept/me30-website/content/logistics/exercises.md

 ## 12. Project 2 takeaways reflection (Oct.
 9)

-What are some problems you encountered along the way of working on your game for Project 2, and what did you learn from them?
+(a) What are some problems you encountered along the way of working on your game for Project 2, and what did you learn from them?
+Let's collectively document those [here](https://docs.google.com/document/d/1yKv0bKWhP53wHEWxWcOBskjrUdKzZLRV_DfW0eVWal0/edit?usp=sharing).

-Take a moment to fill out the [self-assessment for Project 2](https://tufts.qualtrics.com/jfe/form/SV_7PAFa4Tk6kXRZ1s), if you have not done so already.
+(b) Take a moment to fill out the [self-assessment for Project 2](https://tufts.qualtrics.com/jfe/form/SV_7PAFa4Tk6kXRZ1s), if you have not done so already.

 ## 13. Mechanically controlled two-way motor circuit (Oct.
 9)